jinmmin/beanboat.github.io/_posts/2021-10-02-yellowstone-and-grand-teton.md

 To have some exotic fun, we tried bison burgers and elk burgers during the trip.
 The former was from <a href="http://www.signalmountainlodge.com/">Trapper Grill</a> in the Signal Mountain Lodge next to the Jenny Lake, where we enjoyed the food with a view of the Grand Teton range.
 <img src="/assets/images/posts/yellowstone-grand-teton/IMGR21706.JPG" />
 The elk burger was a discovery in Gardiner.
-Between Wyoming and Montana, there were several elk farms, where we guess was the meat from.
+Between Wyoming and Montana, there were several elk farms, where the meat was probably from.
 <img src="/assets/images/posts/yellowstone-grand-teton/IMG_5133.JPG" />

 ## Camping and cabining